section-engineering-education/engineering-education/articles/sealed-classes-in-kotlin/index.md

 Lastly, you realized that you lost something essential.
 The restriction of enum classes.
 You got this back by replacing the abstract class with a sealed class.

 Hopefully this article shines some light on sealed classes in Kotlin.
+For more information on sealed classes, check out the Android Developers Youtube video [Sealed classes-Kotlin Vocabulary](https://www.youtube.com/watch?v=OyIRuxjBORY)